rodydavis/flutter_everywhere/README.md

 ## Getting Started - Web

-Provided by `flutter_web` and this will enable you to deploy your flutter app to the web!
-Docs [here](https://github.com/flutter/flutter_web)
+Flutter for Web is provided by `flutter_web`.
+For Issues and Setup Info refer to the docs [here](https://github.com/flutter/flutter_web).

 1. `cd web`